 Many of these books can be checked out from the Family Resource Center at Seattle Children’s or found at your local library or bookstore.
-Here, we've provided you with links to Amazon.com.
+Here, we've provided you with links to Amazon.com when available.

 Heart Defects in Children: What Every Parent Should Know by Cheryl J. Wild